 What Is Sleep Apnea?

 Sleep apnea is a night-time condition that causes the patient to stop breathing at various times throughout the night.
 Studies have shown that patients usually have pauses in normal breathing hundreds of times each night, each episode lasting up to 30 seconds, if not longer.
 There are three main types: obstructive, complex, and central.
-In each type of sleep apnea, your breathing stops too long and too often.
+In each type, your breathing stops too long and too often.
 But the reason why breathing stops depends on the type.

-Obstructive sleep apnea is caused by some sort of blockage that occurs within the airway that impedes the natural flow of breathing.
-With central sleep apnea, the problems with breathing throughout the night occur because of a miscommunication within the brain.
-Complex sleep apnea is a combination of these two.
+Obstructive sleep apnea (OSA) is caused by some sort of blockage that occurs within the airway that impedes the natural flow of breathing.
+With central sleep apnea (CSA), the problems with breathing throughout the night occur because of miscommunication within the brain.
 This makes diagnosis even more vital as it’s important to not only know if you have it or not, but it’s crucial to know what type you have so that the treatment prescribed to you works flawlessly.